Overview & background

 You can check the version history of your plans by selecting the 'Version History' option in your cloud storage system:

-The Photos & As-Builts folders have a 1-way sync.
+The Photos, Forms, & As-Builts folders sync in one direction.
 When you add new photos to your Fieldwire project, the photos will push to the 'Photos' folder in the connected cloud storage platform.
+When Forms are updated to a non-editable status (for example, "Submitted"), they will push to the folder that corresponds with the form template that was used.
 Copies of marked-up plans will push from Fieldwire to the As-Builts folder.

-If content is added to the Photos or As-Builts folder in Box, Dropbox, or OneDrive, it will not push to Fieldwire.
-Any subfolders created in the Photos or As-Builts folders will not push to Fieldwire.
+If content is added to the Photos, Forms, or As-Builts folder in Box, Dropbox, or OneDrive, it will not push to Fieldwire.
+Any subfolders created in the Photos, Forms, or As-Builts folders will not push to Fieldwire.

 How to Disconnect